-2. Omega 3 supplementation.
+2. Omega 3 supplements.
 There are numerous studies linking anxiety and other mood disorders with low blood levels of omega-3 fats.
 Low intake of omega-3 is also known to change the functioning of serotonin and dopamine.*

 3. Yoga.
 Yoga helps your body release the tension that’s trapped between your muscles.
 Try some of these yoga poses to help ease your mind and body.

 4. Listen to music.
 Really listen to music.
 Don’t do anything else.
 Put on your headphones, close your eyes and listen.

 5. Practice Mindfulness.
 Let yourself feel.
 Mindfulness involves awareness; paying attention to and accepting present moment.
 Acknowledge the fact that you’re feeling anxious.
 Don’t look for distractions; surrender.
 Try to observe your thoughts, without judgment and realize that they’re just that: thoughts.

 6. Meditate (you can start right here).